mikhaill/mikhaill.github.io/4_Models.md

 - **Note #1: License Free vs Revenue Share**
     - Revenue share is always attractive to the SMB as they don’t have to commit payment for something that may not work for them or something that may take a while for them to ramp up to get full use.
 They are much happier to pay for something after they used the product.
     - An established company, with budgets and managers approval, that’s already doing significant volume isn’t interesting in giving up 1% of their revenue.
 It’s almost a non-starter for them.
 They want to know what their monthly fee is going to be, so they can budget for it and expect to pay it every month.

->This is a quote from ChannelAdvisor's Quarterly earnings report:
->*"Fixed subscription fees were 78 percent of total revenue and variable subscription fees were 22 percent of total revenue for the first quarter of 2015.
-This compares to 73 percent and 27 percent, respectively, for the first quarter of 2014."*  -[Source](http://www.channeladvisor.com/channeladvisor-announces-first-quarter-2015-financial-results/)
+> This is a quote from ChannelAdvisor's 2015 Q1 earnings report: *"Fixed subscription fees were 78 percent of total revenue and variable subscription fees were 22 percent of total revenue for the first quarter of 2015.
+This compares to 73 percent and 27 percent, respectively, for the first quarter of 2014."* [Source](http://www.channeladvisor.com/channeladvisor-announces-first-quarter-2015-financial-results/)
->As you can see, their customers are forcing them into switching to license fee from revenue share.
+As you can see, their customers are forcing them into switching to license fee from revenue share.

 - **Note #2: Transaction Tiers**
 	- Transactions / Actions Performed signals exactly what kind of company is in your sweet spot for support.
 Let’s say you break up your pricing package to  be